 Yes, and this strategy is particularly powerful during the Section 122 surcharge period.
 Duty in a bonded warehouse is assessed at the rate in effect at the time of withdrawal for consumption, not at the time of importation.
 If the Section 122 surcharge expires on July 24, 2026, goods withdrawn from a bonded warehouse after that date would not be assessed the 10% surcharge, even if they were imported during the surcharge period.

 Drawback and bonded warehousing serve different purposes.
 Drawback recovers duties already paid on goods that are exported.
 Bonded warehousing defers or avoids duties on goods that have not yet entered U.S. commerce.
+Note that bonded warehouse operators — and importers withdrawing from a bonded warehouse for consumption — still need a customs bond on file.
 For a detailed comparison of bonded warehouses and Foreign Trade Zones, see our guide on FTZ vs. bonded warehouse strategies.

 What Are the Most Common Reasons Drawback Claims Are Rejected?